AAA Editor Notes

 The center's reputation has been established through its masterpieces of contemporary art.
 From the 19th century to the present, the permanent collection represents more than 5,000 works by 1,800 artists, including Francis Bacon, Cecily Brown, Andy Goldsworthy, Francisco Goya, Jasper Johns, Jeff Koons, Henri Matisse, Claude Monet, Georgia O'Keeffe, Anselm Reyle, Auguste Rodin, Cindy Sherman, Andy Warhol and Ai Weiwei.

-Special events, gallery talks and educational programs are held throughout the year.
+Special events, gallery dialogues, films and educational programs are held throughout the year.

 An audio tour by cell phone is available.
 Food is available Tues.-Sat.
 11-2.